-This year we had the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
+- This year we have the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
 Through the Decolonizing Diet Project, participants created these recipes with ingredients listed in the DDP master food list.

 Volunteer Sign-up.
 The First Nations Food Taster is a huge project!
 NASA could not provide this array of foods without the consistent help of volunteers.
 We appreciate everyone who helps us in so many ways.
 Volunteers will assist in the kitchen (prep, cooking, cleaning); helping in the dining area (serving, refilling items, set-up, clean-up), or collecting tickets at the door.
-Each volunteer will receive one free meal voucher to eat at the First Nations Food Taster.
+Each volunteer (who completes a full shift) will receive one free meal voucher to eat at the First Nations Food Taster.

 The menu consists of traditional and contemporary Native American dishes.

 What is a dish bag?
 The First Nations Food Taster is a dish bag event!
 Dish bags consist of unbreakable AND reusable dishware that an individual brings to an event.
 It consists of any item needed for a meal, including a plate, bowl, silverware, drinking container, and napkin.
 Please help our environment by bringing your own (unbreakable and reusable) dishware and be entered into a raffle to win prizes!
 You do not need to be present to win, but you must be 18 or older.

 This event is hosted by the NMU Native American Student Association with support from the following NMU departments: